 Lip Gym is an improvised woodwind quartet involving Carley Olson Kokal, Mitch Stahlmann, Taylor Wigserhoff and Adam Zahler.
 With an strict "NO SUBS" attitude, the band has worked in numerous combinations while inviting outside guests, such as the phenominal instrument builder Jay Kreimer as well as the impecable skills of trombonists William Lang. (active)

 Dustsceawung, an old english word for the viewing or contemplation of dust.
 Musicians include Miriam Karraker, Noah Ophoven-Baldwin and Mitch Stahlmann.
-Performances relfected upon the auditory dusts of a space, embelleshing the 'silences' with our own small sounds for focal points. (unactive)
+Performances reflected upon the auditory dusts of a space, embellishing the 'silences' with our own small sounds for focal points.

 Friends is an improvised flute and voice duo between Tara Loeper and Mitch Stahlmann.
-The proeject was activated by and nutured with the effervescent relationship between the two friends. (unactive)
+The proeject was activated by and nutured with the effervescent relationship between the two friends. (inactive)